honkit/honkit/docs/plugins/README.md

 }
 ```

 You can also specify a specific version using: `"myPlugin@0.3.1"`.
-By default HonKit will resolve the latest version of the plugin compatbile with the current HonKit version.
+By default HonKit will resolve the latest version of the plugin compatible with the current HonKit version.

 ### Configuring plugins